 A few months ago, I was missing my old friend and former Business Week tech columnist Steve Wildstrom, who died in 2015.
 I wanted to see a picture of him, but finding one would be a “needle in a haystack” problem.
 Then I remembered that we were once together in Berlin, so I typed in that word in Google Photos and up came pictures from that 2008 trip.

 I really, really dislike Google by now, agree with the article in general and don't mean to victim blame, but ignoring Google for a second: I can't believe how incredibly lazy people still are about their data.
 If "your photos" aren't files on your own physical storage devices, organized into a folder structure you actually thought about and are willing to adapt and improve over the years, they're not your photos, and you should get your shit sorted.
-Learn what you have to, ask for help whom you have to, to achieve some basic independence in your personal affairs.
+Learn what you have to and, ask for help whom you have to in order achieve some basic independence in your personal affairs.